Walk along the Severn Estuary to cross the Severn Bridge.

 When outdoor adventures go wrong

-My plan was to walk across the Severn Bridge into Wales.
+I was planning to walk across the Severn Bridge into Wales.

 Check out my other train adventure suggestions